Will Montenegro turn its back on the West? – DW – 08/04/2024

 Will Montenegro turn its back on the West?August 4, 2024

+Since then, Montenegro's European Union integration, its trans-Atlantic orientation and its reform policy, particularly the fight against corruption and organized crime, have not been called into question.

-But observers say that this could now be set to change, thanks to a new government put in place last week.
+But observers say that this could now be set to change, thanks to a new government.
 "It is dangerously dividing society and calling the European path and character of the state into question," Zeljko Ivanovic, director of the center-left Vijesti newspaper, wrote this week.

 A deal with the far right